-Citation: Section 42, Section 210-b(51), Section 606(fff)
+Citation: Section 42, Section 210-B(51), Section 606(fff)

-Effective Date of Credit: Effective for taxable years beginning on or after
+Effective Date of Credit: Effective for taxable years beginning on or after January 1, 2017 and before January 1, 2026

 Description: A farm employer whose federal gross income from farming for the taxable year is at least two-thirds of excess federal gross income is allowed a credit equal to a fixed amount per eligible farm employee.
 Excess federal gross income is defined to mean the amount of federal gross income from all sources for the taxable year in excess of \$30,000.